 Ride horses as a form of transportation*

-* Students receive lessons during the semester.
-If possible, students should plan to bring a riding helmet.
+* You will receive lessons during the semester.
+If possible, you should plan to bring a riding helmet.
 Riding boots may be purchased in Mongolia.

 Seminar on pastoralism and natural resource management

-In this course, students examine Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies on Mongolia’s social, cultural, and physical environments.
+In this course, you will examine Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies on Mongolia’s social, cultural, and physical environments.

 Main topics of inquiry in the Pastoralism and Natural Resource Management seminar include:

-The history, traditions and livelihood of Mongolia’s nomadic communities and the challenges for this population as a result of Mongolia’s political transformations and development policies.
+The history, traditions and livelihood of Mongolia’s nomadic communities and the challenges for this population as a result of Mongolia’s political transformations, development policies, and climate change.

 Mongolia’s attempt to create a national resource management policy that balances conservation and traditional values and practices with the demands of the mining industry and other modern business and economic development opportunities.